ZeroF1lter/PrivilegedGroupAudit/README.md

 This is the kind of stuff that hides in plain sight, and what this script is built to help uncover.

+**** Must have Active Directory powershell module on your machine for the script to function.